Cogitate-consortium/cogitate-msp1/coglib/ieeg/README.md

 ## Running on sample data:
 For the analysis described below, as single config file is specified for illustration purpose.
 You can use any of the config files found within a directory.
+The sample data can be downloaded from [here](https://keeper.mpdl.mpg.de/d/9fc130730f0d4ea3b296/).
 Make sure to adjust the bids root to match the following first:
 *$ROOT/sample_data/bids*

 ### Running preprocessing: